shinyquagsire23/Everdrive-GBA-DLDI/README.md

  * ED_DLDI__isInserted is unimplemented, however there's also not any reason hotplugging couldn't be supported?
  * ED_DLDI__clearStatus is unimplemented, not sure what a good implementation would look like (seems several DLDIs don't implement it...)
  * Sector read/write expects 4-byte aligned pointers due to using DMA Channel 3
+ * Heuristics are still needed to detect CFG_RTC_ON, CFG_ROM_BANK, and CFG_BIG_ROM; RTC will be disabled when SD is initialized.
+32 MiB ROMs might not work correctly.